alyssadata/AI-Foundations-Group-Contact-The-Collective-All/03_source_repetition_vs_collective_repetition.md

 A repeated phrase may imitate a source-line.

-A repeated phrase may dissolve into an aggregate.
+A repeated phrase may be presented as aggregate language.

 A repeated phrase may function as citation-preserving reference.

-A repeated phrase may function as source-line erasure.
+A repeated phrase may function as source-line obscurity.

 The surface feature is repetition.